nbommakanti/nbplots/README.md

 ### Background
 This is currently a two step process:

-1. Left join to VF map and create facet plot facetted by VF location
+1. Left join to VF map and create plot facetted by VF location
 2. Convert to a grob object then remove the empty locations

+1 and 2 are done automatically using the `add_vf_locations()` and `vf_plot` functions.

-It would be more convenient for this to be a one-step process so a user could simply call `vf_plot` similar to `ggplot`,  however converting back from a grob to a ggplot with ggplotify::as.ggplot does not allow for appropriate manipulation of the labels, scale, etc. as with a true ggplot.
+*Note* that it would be more convenient for this to be a one-step process, e.g. where the user could simply call `vf_plot` in a similar manner to `ggplot`.

+The problem with this approach is that converting back from a grob to a ggplot is not trivial, even with helper functinos such as `ggplotify::as.ggplot` (in my testing this does not allow for appropriate manipulation of the labels, scale, etc. as with a true ggplot).
+If you have suggestions for improvement, please feel free to let me know.
-For this reason we will remain with the two-step process for now

 ### Operation